LMA-FEM-UNICAMP/microAutoware/README.md

 2. Finally, set the `USE_SIM_TIME` constant in `microAutoware_config.h` to `true`.

-## Autoware + CARLA configuration
+### Autoware + CARLA configuration

 The HIL testbed uses the [Carla-Autoware-Bridge](https://github.com/LMA-FEM-UNICAMP/Carla-Autoware-Bridge), forked from [[2]](#ref2) to work within microAutoware.
 Is necessary to follow the instructions of the repository.

-## microAutoware + CARLA configuration
+### microAutoware + CARLA configuration

-To communicate the embedded system with the CARLA Simulator, the serial-ROS package [carla_serial_bridge](https://github.com/LMA-FEM-UNICAMP/carla_serial_bridge) is used, but another strategies could be explored if it's of interest.
+To communicate the embedded system with the CARLA Simulator, the serial-ROS package [carla_serial_bridge](https://github.com/LMA-FEM-UNICAMP/carla_serial_bridge) is used, but another strategies could be explored if it's of interest. micro-ROS aren't employed to this function to avoid overheading of the framework with the simulated vehicle data that in real world don't flow through then.

-## Running HIL testbed
+### Running HIL testbed

 1. Launch CARLA Simulator